azariahpeter/CNN-Architectures/README.md

 - Model_2: Adding a few extra layers such as Dropout, MaxPooling, changing the activation function from 'ReLU' to 'LeakyReLu' greatly improved our results
   - val_loss = 0.6309
   - val_accuracy = 0.7568
-- Using the convolutional base of VGG16(untrainable) for our model did perform better than our baseline Model_1 but was not better than Model_2
+- Model_3: Using the convolutional base of VGG16(untrainable) for our model did perform better than our baseline Model_1 but was not better than Model_2
   - val_loss = 0.7126
   - val__accuracy = 0.7432
-- Using the convolutional base of Resnet50V2(untrainable) for our model did perform better than our baseline Model_1 and VGG16 but still was not better than Model_2
+- Model_4: Using the convolutional base of Resnet50V2(untrainable) for our model did perform better than our baseline Model_1 and VGG16 but still was not better than Model_2
   - val_loss = 0.6770
   - val_accuracy = 0.6892
+- Model_5: Using the same convolutional base as ResNet50V2 however the last 5 layers were set to trainable.
+This model produced the best results so far.
+  - val_loss = 0.3604
+  - val_accuracy = 0.8784